Has your child asked you why you go to work? Learn simple ways to share the reasons you work and the benefits you and your family get.

-My four-year-old asked me that question a few times, and I couldn’t blame him.
-How do you explain the stretches of absences?
+My kids have asked me that question a few times, and I couldn’t blame them.
+How do you explain the stretches of absences (or these days, the closed bedroom doors)?
 The getting ready to go somewhere you don’t understand, and why it happens on certain days and times?

 How to explain to your kids why you go to work

 From the point of view of our kids, going to work can seem like a secret meeting, the place we run off to and rush back from every day.
 Other times, it’s the thorny reason we can’t play a board game or why they have to be quiet, even if they’re at home.

 I want my kids to understand the logistics of working and how it all, well, works.
 To have full transparency about why I’m on the computer or why daddy drove to the office.

 And the last thing I want is to make it work seem like drudgery, something they’ll come to dread as adults.
 Instead, I wanted to show the benefits of working, not only for our family but for the community we contribute to.

 Most of us have at least one adult who works for money.
 And for many kids, their livelihood and entertainment are possible because of that money.
 Talking about working for money is one of the clearest ways to explain why you work.